-By submitting your art to Manhattan Arts International “HERStory” you grant Renee Phillips, Manhattan Arts International permission to use your image, artist’s statement, and website address in this exhibition for publicity purposes on this website, other websites and blogs operated by Renee Phillips, and on social media platforms.
+By submitting your art to Manhattan Arts International “HERStory”, should your art be selected for the exhibition, you grant Renee Phillips, Manhattan Arts International permission to use your image, artist’s statement, and website address for publicity purposes related to the exhibition.

 IMPORTANT: Please follow these requirements if you want to avoid disqualification:

 Size: 700 pixels on the longest side.
 If you don’t know how to resize your JPEG here’s help: http://www.wikihow.com/Resize-a-JPEG